EOP-OMB/payment-accuracy/website/pages/congressional_reports/2024_TREASURY_4.md

   Program: Internal Revenue Service - Additional Child Tax Credit
   SortOrder: 2
 - ActionsTaken:
-  - Action_Taken: Completed
-    Action_Type: Training
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: The IRS educated tax professionals on their due diligence requirements regarding the American Opportunity Tax Credit (AOTC).
-This training was delivered through prominent venues, including the annual IRS Nationwide Tax Forums and the Latino Tax Fest.
-These events provided a platform for the IRS to reach a broad audience of tax preparers, helping them understand their obligations when assisting taxpayers in claiming the AOTC.
-The training focused on specific key due diligence requirements, such as verifying that educational expenses being claimed were eligible for the credit, ensuring that the taxpayer or their dependent was enrolled in a qualifying educational institution and understanding the income limits associated with the credit.
-The IRS is investing in outreach and education of tax preparers and taxpayers, in lieu of conducting additional pre-refund audits.
-An additional root cause of AOTC improper payments is misunderstanding of the eligibility criteria for the credit.
-Because tax preparers assist in filing returns claiming RTCs, any lack of awareness or lack of oversight at the preparer level has a cascading effect on improper payments.
-      Training addresses this root cause by equipping tax professionals with knowledge to claim RTCs accurately.
-    Mitigation_Strategy: atp3_1
-  - Action_Taken: Completed
-    Action_Type: Change Process
-    Completion_Date: FY2024 Q4
-    Description_Action_Taken: The IRS held its annual Dependent Database (DDb) meeting with stakeholders in Taxpayer Services, Small Business & Self Employed, and IT divisions, to evaluate the effectiveness of prior-year compliance filters and enhance future filters for audit selection of returns claiming the American Opportunity Tax Credit (AOTC) and to identify improvement opportunities for next filing season.
-This process involves analyzing data from prior years to fine-tune criteria used to flag potentially erroneous returns.
-For example, patterns from prior filing seasons can reveal common errors, and by refining the IRS filters the IRS can better prioritize returns with higher likelihoods of errors and prevent improper payments by intervening earlier in the process.
-      As mentioned throughout the IRS's history of refundable tax credit management, the primary root causes of improper payments of refundable tax credits (RTCs) are reliance on taxpayer self-certification of an accurate return and the lack of a pre-approval process.
-Because taxpayers are not required to prove their eligibility for RTCs upfront (as would be the case with a traditional payment program), errors can occur due to taxpayer misrepresentation or misunderstanding of key point of eligibility.
-Improved audit selection filters can catch these issues after returns are filed but before payments are issued, helping to reduce improper payments.
-The primary result of this approach is enhanced targeting of resources to areas in which errors are most likely to occur.
-    Mitigation_Strategy: atp4_1
   - Action_Taken: Planned
     Action_Type: Training
     Completion_Date: FY2025